PlayFab/MpsSamples/UnityMirror/README.md

 - Basic or Intermediate knowledge of Unity
 - Recent version of the [PlayFab Game Server SDK](https://github.com/PlayFab/gsdk/tree/master/UnityGsdk)
 - When running locally you must have a copy of [Local Multiplayer Agent](https://github.com/PlayFab/LocalMultiplayerAgent)
+- It is recommended that you first run the [WindowsRunnerCSharp](https://github.com/PlayFab/gsdkSamples/blob/master/WindowsRunnerCSharp/README.md) sample.

 ## gsdk - Game Server SDK (aka Multiplayer Agent API)